| api-types | ||

 | server | string | The Address of the E-Mail-Server that is connected to (this is currently not read from the E-Mail) |

-| subscribers | [strings, ...] | A list of the E-Mail-Addresses that are to be notified of changes |
+| subscribers | [string or custom, ...] | A list of the E-Mail-Addresses that are to be notified of changes |

 Website